DECODE: Domain-aware Continual Domain Expansion for Motion Prediction: Related Work

 Continual learning, well-established in computer vision fields like image classification, is newly emerging in motion prediction with a few recent initiatives.
 Most methods employ rehearsal-based methods: Ma et al. \cite {ma2021continual} enhanced generative replay with context from an experience replay buffer; Yang et al. \cite{ yang2022continual} combined experience replay with an external memory module for pedestrian trajectory prediction.
 Feng et al. \cite{ feng2023continual} integrated experience and generative replay with an uncertainty-aware module for selective sample generation.
 Wu et al. \cite{ wu2022continual} developed a scene-level generative replay, using crowd interactions to generate trajectory scenes, while Knoedler et al. \cite{knoedler2022improving} merged experience replay with EWC.
 Differing from typical CVAE-based approaches, Bao et al. \cite{ bao2023lifelong} proposed a CGAN-based generative replay for synthetic sample generation across multiple domains.

 These existing approaches present several drawbacks.
 Experience replay struggles with selecting representative samples and necessitates external storage, which can quickly become unmanageable \cite{ parisi2019continual}.
 Generative replay's effectiveness heavily relies on the quality of synthetic data, posing significant challenges for state-of-the-art motion prediction models that require handling complex inputs like varying agent numbers and intricate road geometry.
 Moreover, training one AI model using synthetically generated data from another can degrade performance, a risk highlighted by Shumailov et al. in a recent Nature study \cite{shumailov2024ai}.
 To address these issues, our DECODE framework employs hypernetworks \cite{Oswald2020Continual}, which innovatively combine parameter isolation with the regularization of loss function.
+Similar to parameter-efficient tuning methods, our approach begins with a pre-trained generalized model and incrementally expands a set of specialized models based on it, enabling efficient adaptation while preserving prior knowledge.
 This approach efficiently preserves the integrity of previous models’ parameters while integrating new knowledge, offering a scalable and effective solution to the challenges of continual learning in motion prediction.